Aki78/GameClubMetropolia/Exercises/README.md

 hint 2) You need to make logics for mouse inputs.

 hint 3) Control the position of the TextureButton in _process or _physics_process when the mouse is down.

+## Exercise 16
+Make a saveable todo list App

+## Exercise 17
+Compile the todo list app to html, and run upload it to itch.io.
+Make it mobile friendly, and runable on the browser.

+## Exercise 18
+Do the same but with Android.

+## Exercise 19
+Make a simple drawing app like paint.

+## Exercise 20
+Add fancy sound effects, and visual effects to your todo list app.
+Use at least one shader object.